TrueBlocks/trueblocks-core/examples/simpleStreaming/README.md

 ## Overview

-This is a purposefully simple example intended to get your started.
+This is a purposefully simple example intended to get your started with the Streaming SDK.

-The example application retrieves blocks at a monthly interval using the TrueBlocks SDK.
+The example application retrieves blocks at a monthly interval and sends them through a GoLang channel to the calling application.
+The data is identical to that produced by the `simple` example, but is about twice as fast.
-The application then prints the block numbers and their corresponding dates and quits.
-Simple.

-This version does not use the streaming SDK.
-See the `simpleStreaming` example for a streaming version which is about twice as fast.
 While slightly more complicated, we recommend you use streaming whenever possible.

 ## Prerequisites